Tagging Instances in ElasticFox

 2. Right-click on the entry for the instance we want to tag:

-Add the tag in the ElasticFox dialog that pops up.
-And the result:
+Now, add the tag in the dialog that pops up:

 Tagging instances in ElasticFox is great if you are the only person managing EC2 instances, and if you only use ElasticFox from a single machine.
 Because the tags are stored in your local browser, they are only visible to you.
 But, if you need your tags to be visible to other people, or on multiple browsers/computers, tagging in ElasticFox will not help because the tags are not stored in the cloud, only in the local browser.
 Other browsers / users / computers will not see the tags that you supply using ElasticFox.
 And, if you need programmatic access (via the EC2 API or command-line tools) to the tags, ElasticFox tags will not help.